-Here is one final example that shows how to run an experiment setup which is stored in a separate XML file, instead of in the model file:
+Here is an example that shows how to run an experiment setup which is stored in a separate XML file, instead of in the model file (see below for more information on the XML file format).
+This assumes you've created a my-wsp-setups.xml file with a 'My WSP Exploration" experiment and placed it in your home directory.

 '''

+on macOS use "models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo" instead

-netlogo-headless.sh \
+./netlogo-headless.sh \

---model Fire.nlogo \
+--model "app/models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo" \

---setup-file fire-setups.xml \
+--setup-file ~/my-wsp-setups.xml \

---experiment experiment3
+--experiment "My WSP Exploration"

 '''

-If the XML file contains more than one experiment setup, it is necessary to use the-experiment argument to specify the name of the setup to use.
+If the XML file contains more than one experiment setup, it is necessary to use the --experiment argument to specify the name of the setup to use.